Rogers adj profit rises on growth in wireless, cable businesses

 Revenue in its wireless business rose 3 percent to C$1.76 billion.

-The company said it added 32,000 net postpaid wireless subscribers, a closely watched metric, given those customers often sign multi-year contracts and typically pay more each month than prepaid subscribers.
+Rogers said it added 32,000 net postpaid wireless subscribers, a closely watched metric, given those customers often sign multi-year contracts and typically pay more each month than prepaid subscribers.

 "The positive operating trends which we achieved during 2012 are carrying into the new year," Chief Executive Nadir Mohamed, who is set to retire in January, said.